Non-Hausdorff germinal groupoids for actions of countable groups: Non-contracting weakly branch groups of Noce

 \begin{thm} Let $d \geq 2$ be an integer.
 Then the group $\cM(d)$, generated by \eqref{eq-Md-groups}, is amenable. \end{thm}

 \proof We show that for each $d \geq 2$, the group $\cM(d)$ is generated by automata with linear activity, and, therefore, it is amenable by \cite[Theorem 1]{AAV2013}.

 Given a $d$-ary tree $T$ and $g\in \Aut(T)$, consider the wreath product representation of $g$ as in \eqref{eq-confusingnotation} and, for $n \geq 1$, the number of vertices $u$ at level $n$ such that the section $g|_u$ is non-trivial.
 If this number remains bounded by a constant as $n$ grows, then the automaton generating $g$ is called \emph{bounded} \cite[p.710]{AAV2013}.
 If this number is bounded by a function $Cn$, for some constant $C >0$, then the automaton generating $g$ has linear activity \cite[p.710]{AAV2013}.
 In the group $\cM(d)$ for $d \geq 2$, $m_1,\ldots,m_{d-1}$ are readily seen to be bounded, with only one non-trivial section at each level $n \geq 1$.
 However, for $m_d$ the number of non-trivial sections at level $n \geq 1$ is given by $n(d-1)+1$, and so it grows linearly.
-The set of automorphisms of $\partial T$ with linear activity forms a group \cite[Sectiion 3.8.2]{Nekrashevych2005}, therefore, all elements in $\cM(d)$ have at most linear activity.
+The set of automorphisms of $\partial T$ with linear activity forms a group \cite[Section 3.8.2]{Nekrashevych2005}, therefore, all elements in $\cM(d)$ have at most linear activity.
 Then by \cite[Theorem 1]{AAV2013} $\cM(d)$ is amenable. \endproof

-\proof\emph{(of Theorem \ref{thm-amenable-nonHausd}).} For $d \geq 3$, the group $\cM(d)$ is amenable by Theorem \ref{exp-activity}, and the germinal groupoid $\cG(\partial T, \cM(d),\Phi)$, associated to the action of $\cM(d)$ on the boundary of the $d$-ary tree, has non-Hausdorff topology.
-This is one class of examples of actions of amenable groups with associated non-Hausdorff germinal groupoids.
+\begin{remark} {\rm For $d \geq 3$, the group $\cM(d)$ is amenable by Theorem \ref{exp-activity}, and the germinal groupoid $\cG(\partial T, \cM(d),\Phi)$, associated to the action of $\cM(d)$ on the boundary of the $d$-ary tree, has non-Hausdorff topology.
+Thus non-contracting weakly branch groups of Noce \cite{Noce2021} provide a class of examples of actions of amenable groups with associated non-Hausdorff germinal groupoids.

 Another example is given by groups $\fK(w,v)$ with $k+n \geq 3$, where $k$ is the length of $w$ and $n$ is the length of $n$.
-These groups are amenable since they are generated by bounded automata, and they have non-Hausdorff germinal groupoids by Theorem \ref{thm-thm12}. \endproof
+These groups are amenable since they are generated by bounded automata, and they have non-Hausdorff germinal groupoids by Theorem \ref{thm-thm12}. } \end{remark}